avalentino/fmtcheck/README.rst

 * conformity to the ASCII encoding,
 * code lines not longer than the maximum specified value,
 * the presence of an End Of Line (EOL) character before the End Of File (EOF),
-* the presence of a copyright statement is source files,
+* the presence of a copyright statement in source files,
-* the file permissions (source files shall not be executables), and
+* the file permissions (source files shall not be executable), and
 * the formatting is in line with the clang-format standards.

 The `check` sub-command has the following options::